d-unsed/ruru/README.md

 So nothing has changed in the API of class thus no need to change code elsewhere in the app.

+## ... and why **FFI** is not enough?

+ - No support of native Ruby types;

+ - No way to create a standalone application to run Ruby VM separately;

+ - No way to call your Ruby code from Rust;

 ## How to use?